AmericanDreamToken/Whitepaper/README.md

 # Whitepaper version 1.5 .
-We will update whitepaper as we go along
+We will update whitepaper once we announce new projects